AdamWen230/junwen_blog/content/posts/websocket_broken_access_control.md

 The `checkUserLoggedIn` function determines the login status by checking if both a token and username are stored in localStorage.
 If either is missing, the user is considered not logged in.
 It then sends a GET request to an API , which checks for user existence in the database and requires a valid JWT token included in the HTTP `Authorization` header.

-This API plays a critical role by ensuring that even if a user holds a valid token but already leaves YACA (deletes the account), they cannot access the chat room.
-A user is considered logged in only if they possess a valid token and exist in the YACA user database.
+This API plays a critical role by ensuring that even if a user holds a valid token but already leaves permanently (deletes the account), they cannot access the chat room.
+A user is considered logged in only if they possess a valid token and exist in the user database.

 ___